 Besides replacing printed forms with PDF files, digital signatures and certification are not needed as long as an audit trail is in place that can track the PDF invoice from the sender to the recipient.
 Also, the PDF invoice documents can be exchanged in whatever way the two parties involved find most practical.
 They can be transmitted, but that is not required.

-The ZUGFeRD 2.0 standard invoice documents use the PDF/A-3 standard because this standard allows for another file to be embedded in a PDF/A document as an attached file.
-The attached file, such as an XML file or a spreadsheet, does not need to be converted to PDF/A itself.
-The ZUGFeRD electronic invoice must be delivered with supplemental XML file; this file contains the same information as the PDF invoice, but in a structured machine-readable format.
+ZUGFeRD 2.0 standard invoice documents use the PDF/A-3 standard because this standard allows for another file to be embedded in a PDF/A document as an attached file.
+The document must include a ZUGFeRD electronic invoice XML file as an attachment; this file contains the same information as the PDF invoice, but in a structured machine-readable format.
 So the ZUGFeRD PDF/A-3 document can still be used as an archival document and stored indefinitely.
 But the primary purpose of the ZUGFeRD standard is to allow business and governmental bodies to be able to much more efficiently process payments.

 With Adobe PDF Library you can select from these PDF/A formats when generating PDF output files:

 |PDF/A-1b||Basic conformance with PDF/A archival standards|

 |PDF/A-1a||Matches PDF/A-1a, but also provides for accessibility for people with disabilities.
 This allows a person to work with a PDF document while using assistive software, such as viewing tools that can increase screen resolution or read a document out loud.|

 |PDF/A-2b||Basic conformance with archival standards but revised for later versions of the PDF format.
 PDF/A-2 includes options for OpenType fonts, layers, attachments (which themselves must be PDF/A compliant) and JPEG 2000 image compression.|